24shivam/Book-Management-System/README.md

 - **Repositories:** Manage data access operations such as CRUD operations and querying the database.
 - **Models:** Define entities representing various domain objects such as books, authors, students, and transactions.

+##Configuration

+### Redis Configuration
+The Redis configuration sets up the connection to a Redis server, utilizing the LettuceConnectionFactory and RedisTemplate.
+It specifies the host and port of the Redis server and defines the serializers for keys and values, allowing objects to be stored and retrieved from Redis.

+### Security Configuration
+The security configuration defines the authentication and authorization mechanisms for the application.
+It uses DaoAuthenticationProvider with StudentService for user details and NoOpPasswordEncoder for password encoding.
+The SecurityFilterChain configures the access rules for different endpoints, specifying which roles can access certain URLs and disabling CSRF protection for simplicity.

+### Swagger Configuration
+Swagger is configured to provide API documentation and testing interface.
+The OpenAPI bean sets up the API title, version, and description.
+The GroupedOpenApi bean groups endpoints related to books, students, transactions, and admin functionalities for easier navigation in the Swagger UI.

 ## Controllers

 ### AdminController